- Where is Pine Manor College English Language Institute Located?

 - What should I bring with me?

-1.Where is Pine Manor College English Language Institute located
+1.Where is Pine Manor College English Language Institute located?

 The English Language Institute is part of Pine Manor College, a four-year college, founded in 1911.
 Pine Manor is on an outstandingly beautiful 43-acre campus in Chestnut Hill, MA, just 8 km -5 miles (20 minutes) from the center of Boston.
 Chestnut Hill is one of the most prestigious residential areas of Boston.
-It is a picturesque and safe area in which to live and study.
+It is a picturesque and peaceful area in which to live and study.
 Click for directions

 2. How easy is it to visit Boston?

 Downtown Boston is just 5 miles from Chestnut Hill by public transportation (the "T").
 The "T" station is a 10 minute walk from the campus, and we also offer a free shuttle service to the "T" station, making it easy and inexpensive to visit Boston in the afternoons, evenings and weekends.
 Of course, we also offer organized excursions to downtown Boston and other local areas of interest.